 As a result of age, a common decrease in exercise, and fluctuating hormones, many people lose muscle mass during this transition, which increases the appearance of any weight gain.

 In the perimenopausal phase—the stage that occurs before true menopause—hormones fluctuate between high and low levels before they decline during menopause.

 Both high and low levels of oestrogen have been linked to increase fat storage.2

-Some women also have difficulties sleeping during the menopause, which is linked to weight gain through a decreased ability to manage hormones and appetite.4,5
+Some people also have difficulties sleeping during the menopause, which is linked to weight gain through a decreased ability to manage hormones and appetite.4

-Some have estimated that women gain about 2–5 pounds in the perimenopausal transition, the pre-menopause phase where eostrogen levels in the body begin to fluctuate significantly ahead of decreasing.6
+Some have estimated that people gain about 2–5 pounds in the perimenopausal transition, the pre-menopause phase where eostrogen levels in the body begin to fluctuate significantly ahead of decreasing.5

 However, in the same way that a person’s individual lifestyle and genetics affect menopause and weight gain, the duration and severity of each woman’s menopause is also especially individual.

 Controlling your weight, or even losing weight during menopause, is certainly possible.
 Although the results vary greatly by person, depending on genetics, diet, and lifestyle.
 But don’t worry, we’ll soon give you 9 ways to lose weight during menopause.

 Here are 9 top tips to help you lose weight while you're experiencing the fluctuations of menopause.

 If you’re feeling the complete opposite to the above, and have actually experienced unexpected menopause weight loss, you’re not alone!